0xMrNobody/Homelab-Documentation/Personal and Home Network Information Security and Disaster Recovery Policy.md

 	- Personal desktops and laptops should have access to productivity resources like the file server or access personal information like bank accounts.
 	- TV's, video game consoles, etc should not have access to productivity sources, like the file server.

-- Have security updates installed monthly or as soon as updates are available.
+- Have security updates installed **monthly** or as soon as updates are available.

 While it is not mandatory for all personal devices on the network, there are extra measures that I will take with devices under my personal control, to include:

 - Full disk encryption for all laptops, desktops, and phones.

-- Webcam shutters, at least for all devices with front facing integrated cameras.

-- Secure and auditable Operating Systems/Software
-	- For personal computers, some version of Linux is preferred ([Zorin](https://zorin.com/os/) or [Fedora](https://fedoraproject.org/) are my preferred)
-	- For Mobile Devices, something like [Graphene](https://grapheneos.org/) or [Calyx](https://calyxos.org/) will be much more secure than the default OS.

 ### Emails